KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

     ```

     This `ClusterRole` grants anyone with the `app-operator` Tanzu Application Platform user role
-    the ability to claim from the `bigcorp-rabbitmq` class.
+    the permission to claim from the `bigcorp-rabbitmq` class.

 ### <a id="verify"></a> Step 6: Verify your configuration

 To test your configuration, create a claim for the class and thereby trigger the dynamic provisioning
 of a new RabbitMQ cluster.
-This step is typically performed by the application operator, rather than the service operator, but
+This step is usually performed by the application operator, rather than the service operator, but
-it is important that you to confirm that everything is configured correctly.
+it is important that you confirm that everything is configured correctly.

 1. Create `ClassClaim` by creating a file named `bigcorp-rmq-1.claim.yaml` with the following contents: